State of Michigan

 The Audubon Society of Jackson County, Michigan.
 We host monthly wildlife and conservation programs and introduce the public to birds during special walks at local and nearby birding areas.
 JAS has many knowledgeable and recognized birders who are always happy to help someone new.
 We get together in December for a Christmas Bird Count and we celebrate Earth Day every year at a public event with the Jackson Area Outdoor Coalition.

-• Laughing Whitefish Audubon Society
+• Laughing Whitefish Bird Alliance

 Website